MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-rserver-data-import-csv.md

 Learn how to import single or multiple CSV files into the native file format of R Server: an XDF file.

 XDF files are not strictly required for statistics and analytics in R Server, but when data sets are large or complex, storing data as an XDF offers essential benefits.
-Key benefits include the ability to chunk and work with data in blocks as well as very fast retrieval of variables and metadata.
+A key benefit includes the ability to chunk and work with data in blocks.
+XDF also supports very fast retrieval of variables and metadata.

-To create an XDF file, you'll use the **rxImport** function in RevoScaleR to pipe external data to R Server.
+To create an XDF file, use the **rxImport** function in RevoScaleR to pipe external data to R Server.
 By default, **rxImport** loads data into an in-memory data frame, but by specifying the **outFile** parameter, **rxImport** creates an XDF file, which is the objective of this tutorial.

-*Time estimate:*
-If you have completed the prerequisites, this task will take approximately *10* minutes to complete.

 Before you begin this Quickstart, have the following ready:

 - [R Server for Windows](rserver-install-windows.md) or [R Server Linux](rserver-install-linux-server.md) (you could also use R Client).
 - An R console application.
 On Windows, you can run **Rgui.exe**, located at \Program Files\Microsoft\R Server\R_SERVER\bin\x64.
 On Linux, you can type **Revo64** at the command line.

+*Time estimate:*

+If you have completed the prerequisites, this task will take approximately 5-10 minutes to complete.

 ## Locate sample data